codepath/android_guides/Installing-Android-SDK-Tools.md

 Here are the SDK package names you'll definitely wish to select:

-  * Android SDK Tools (latest version)
+  * `Tools > Android SDK Tools`
-  * Android SDK Platform-tools (latest version)
+  * `Tools > Android SDK Platform-tools`
-  * Android SDK Build-tools (latest version)
+  * `Tools > Android SDK Build-tools`
+  * One version of the Android Platform.
+E.g., `Android 5.1.1 (API 22)`.
+It should be the one you named named in the `android: compileSdkVersion` section of your `build.gradle` file.

+You will also want to download the extras:

+  * Android Support Repository
+  * Android Support Library

-  * Android SDK Build-tools for the version of Android that you listed in the `build.gradle` file as the `android: buildToolsVersion` target.
+Note: Choose the Android SDK Build-tools for the version of Android that you listed in the `build.gradle` file as the `android: buildToolsVersion` target.
 If your `build.gradle` says

 ```gradle
     android {
         buildToolsVersion '21'